lrvillan/RevivalMod/README.md

 - **Still dying instantly**: Check logs for errors and make sure the mod is properly installed
 - **Performance issues**: The mod has minimal performance impact, but disable if experiencing problems

+## To do:
+- Fika Co-op Support

 ## Credits
 - Developed by KaiKiNoodles
-- Special thanks to the SPT-AKI development team
+- Special thanks to the SPT development team
 - Fika Co-op integration support from the Fika team

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support
-If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository or contact me through the SPT-AKI Discord.
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository or contact me through the SPT Discord.

 ---

 *Note: This mod is not affiliated with or endorsed by Battlestate Games.
-Use at your own risk in accordance with the SPT-AKI project guidelines.*
+Use at your own risk in accordance with the SPT project guidelines.*